wndaniels/workout-planner/README.md

 ## Description:
 Workout Planner is a web application that containing hundreds of exercise routines.
-Users will be able to create an account, search through the vast list of available exercises, and create a three day workout program containing the exercises per day.
+Users will be able to create an account, search through the vast list of available exercises, and create a three day workout program containing three exercises per day.
 The current version of the application is proof of concept and has the ability to be heavily built upon.

 ## Features:
-- Anon users and accoutn holders alike are able to filter exercises via keywords in name via search bar.
+- Anonymous users and account holders alike are able to filter exercises via keywords via search bar.
 - User accounts
   - Login and registration handled on serverside with use of Flask and WTForms.